-- §1 A Committee responsible for examining student complaints regarding enrolment refusals (known as the CEPERI), is located within the ARES.
-This Committee is responsible for receiving complaints from students about decisions taken by the General Management for Education and Training to refuse to enrol the student under application of Article 82 a. §1. - Students must submit their request within 15 working days of the first working day following notification of the decision by the General Management for Education and Training. - §2 This complaint must be made by recorded delivery or attached to an email to be considered admissible.
-It should clearly indicate the identity of the student and the precise subject of the student's appeal and contain all the elements and all documents the student deems necessary to support the appeal. - The committee is not competent to rule on the academic reasons leading to the decision; it checks that the sufficient reasons have been given and can overturn the refusal within fifteen days of receipt of the complaint, if elements that could favourably influence the application for enrolment were not taken into account during the internal appeal process.
-If the University's decision is invalidated due to a failure to explain its reasons, the University may give a new reason for its decision. - §4 Procedural timescales set out in §1 and 3 are suspended between 24 December and 1 January and between 15 July and 15 August.
+- §1.
+A Committee responsible for examining student complaints regarding enrolment refusals (known as the CEPERI), is located within the ARES.
+This Committee is responsible for receiving complaints from students about decisions taken by the Vice-Rector responsible for teaching to refuse to enrol the student under application of Article 82 a. §1. - Students must submit their request within 15 working days of the first working day following notification of the decision by the Vice-Rector for Teaching. - §2.
+This complaint must be made by recorded delivery or attached to an email to be considered admissible.
+It should clearly indicate the identity of the student and the precise subject of the student's appeal and contain all the elements and all documents the student deems necessary to support the appeal.